insomnimus/ppkg/readme.md

 # The module will be created into ./module
 # You can move this directory to a suitable place, all the files inside it are required
 ```

+## Note About AlphaFS
+This project uses the [AlphaFS](https://github.com/alphaleonis/AlphaFS) package.
+Because the latest version of AlphaFS isn't on NuGet, this repository vendors AlphaFS source code.
+The contents of the AlphaFS directory are therefore not property of this project.
+This project is also not affiliated with AlphaFS.